applied-crypto-lab/picco/README.md

 ## 4. Measurement Mode Execution

-The **runtime config** will be used during program execution by computational parties and needs to be formed as follows.
-It is a text file that consists of $n$ text lines, where $n$ is the number of computational parties running the secure computation.
-Each line specifies information about the runtime setup and, in particular, contains the following three values separated by commas:
+Executing a secure program requires another configuration file, **runtime config**, that specifies how to connect to the nodes running the computation.
+A runtime config is a text file that consists of $n$ lines, where $n$ is the number of computational parties running the computation (that must match the number of peers in smc config).
+For the measurement mode, each line contains the following three values separated by commas:

 1. an ID of a computational party between 1 and $n$;
-2. an IP address or a domain name of the computational party;
+2. an IP address or a domain name of the computational party; and
-3. an open port number to connect to that party.
+3. a port number for connecting to that party.

-The values should be listed in the specified order on each line.
-Note that the same runtime config file should be distributed to all computational parties.
+The values should be listed in the specified order on each line and a line with each ID between 1 and $n$ should be present.
+The same runtime config file is then distributed to all computational parties.

-The **execution** uses $n$ machines that can communicate with each other, where $n$ is the number of computational parties participating in the computation.
-To initiate secure computation in measurement mode, each computational party executes the following command:
+To start secure computation in measurement mode, each computational party executes the following command (assuming the program resides in the current directory):

 ```
-./user_program <ID> <runtime config>
+./<user program> <ID> <runtime config>
 ```
-where the arguments to the program are the ID of the computational party and the name of the runtime config file, respectively.
+where the arguments to the executable `<user program>` are the ID of the computational party `<ID>` between 1 and $n$ and the name of the runtime config file `<runtime config>`.

 ## 5. Testing and Deployment Mode Setup and Execution

 ### 5.1.
 Public-Private Key Pair Generation

-Programs compiled by PICCO in **deployment and testing mode** use pair-wise secure channels protected using symmetric key cryptography, and the parties' public keys are used to communicate the key material.
-Each computational party must have a public-private key pair, and the name of a file containing a computational node's public key is stored in the runtime configuration file.
-In the current implementation, only RSA keys are supported, and the key stored in a file needs to be in a format compatible with what OpenSSL uses.
+All secure protocols produced by PICCO use pair-wise secure channels protected using symmetric key cryptography.
+While the measurement mode makes shortcuts during key establishment,  in the testing and deployment modes the parties utilize public key cryptography during that phase.
+Each computational party must have a public-private key pair and the public key be reliably distributed to other computation participants.

+In the current implementation, only RSA keys are supported.
+Public and private keys are stored in a file and their format needs to be compatible with what OpenSSL uses.
 The following example commands can be used to generate a public-private key pair for party `ID`:

 ```
 openssl genrsa -out private_ID.pem 2048
 openssl rsa -in private_ID.pem -outform PEM -pubout -out public_ID.pem
 ```
-After the key pairs are created, the public keys should be distributed to all computational parties.
+Once a computational party creates its key pair, the party needs to distribute the public key to all computational nodes and can use the key for any number of programs and their executions.

 ### 5.2.
 Testing Mode Input Entry